techmyth/techmyth.github.io/content/posts/vmware-srm-doc-asbuiltreport.en.md

 An optional requirement is to generate configuration files that allow you to set the organization parameters that are used to generate the report.
 This process generates JSON files that are used as templates so that you do not have to fill in repetitive information when generating reports.

-#### Archivos de configuración (AsBuiltReport JSON)
+#### Configuration Files (AsBuiltReport JSON)

-The powershell cmdlet New-AsBuiltConfig allows you to generate the template that is used as the basis of the report.
+The PowerShell cmdlet New-AsBuiltConfig allows you to generate the template that is used as the basis of the report.
 This template sets the non-technical parameters of the report.

 ```text
 PS /home/rebelinux>  New-AsBuiltConfig